Guide to Open Data Licensing

-This guide is now v1.0.
+This guide is now v1.1.
 There is still much that can be done to improve and extend it.
-If you want to discuss the content or make general comments add them as a comment below.
+If you want to discuss the content or suggest improvements or additions, feel free to use the repository on Github.

 In addition to the disclaimer in the license linked at the bottom of the page please note that:

 - This information is collected by altruistic individuals most of whom are not lawyers; those who are lawyers are not your lawyers nor experts in your situation.
 You use this information at your own risk.

 - Nothing in this page should be considered as legal advice.

 Licensing your Data

 In most jurisdictions there are intellectual property rights in data that prevent third-parties from using, reusing and redistributing data without explicit permission.
 Even in places where the existence of rights is uncertain, it is important to apply a license simply for the sake of clarity.
 Thus, if you are planning to make your data available you should put a license on it – and if you want your data to be open the license matters, because it makes it open for those users in jurisdictions where their use may be otherwise restricted.

 What licenses can you use?
 We recommend for ‘open’ data you use one of the licenses conformant with the Open Definition and marked as suitable for data.
 This list (along with instructions for usage) can be found at: